Cmorgan21/Yours-Truly/README.md

 - Add a section where people can book a treatment from a diary

 ## Testing
+- I tested that the Website works in all browsers such as Chrome and Safari.
+I also used the developer tools within Safari to check responsiveness on it.
+I got a few people to load my page on their Iphones and Samsungs to see how it would appear

+- I can confirm that the navigation, images and buttons are clear all the way down to 300px for mobile phone responsiveness.

+- I can also confirm the from on the contact page works and redirects you to the form dump with the values of each section you put in

  ### LightHouse Test
 - One test that was conducted to test the website was the lighthouse test within the Chrome Developer Tools.